 Articles

-Rugby Needs to Red Card the Cheats Posted over 11 years ago
+Rugby Needs to Red Card the Cheats Posted about 12 years ago

 I suspect that more important offences are missed in rugby than any other sport.
 But don’t blame the refs – or not too much, wouldn’t want to spoil all the fun.
 The problem is so many things are happening at the same time on and off the ball, it is almost impossible for one man to pick up.